TKr55

 Tr203s in such manner.
 As a ‘by-product’, it was decided to use the S-160

-locomotive could be used for local traffic, both freight and passenger, as
+locomotive would be suitable for local traffic, both freight and passenger,

-well as to supplant a motley collection of old and inefficient switchers then
+as well as capable to supplant a motley collection of obsolete and

-in use with PKP and industrial operators.
-Design
+inefficient switchers then in use with PKP and industrial operators.
+Detailed

 Stock Repair Works) of Wrocław in 1957 and designated TKr55-1.
 Original

-undercarriage and steam engine were almost unchanged, apart from local frame
+frame, wheelsets and steam engine were almost unchanged, apart from local

-strengthening; rear coupled axle was given side-play of ±20 mm, in order
+frame strengthening; rear coupled axle was given side-play of ±20 mm, in

-to allow negotiating curves 120 mm in radius.
+order to allow negotiating curves 120 m in radius.
 New boiler, of welded

 construction, was based on that of the TKt48 tank locomotive then in

-production, shortened by almost 900 mm, married with the Tr203 superheater
+production, but shortened by almost 900 mm, married with the Tr203

-and fitted with the rocking grate.
-Water and coal boxes, as well as the
+superheater and fitted with the rocking grate.
+Water and coal boxes, as well

-driver’s cab, were also patterned on that of the TKt48.
-TKr55 turned out as a
+as the driver’s cab, were also patterned on that of the TKt48.
+TKr55 turned

-successful engine, with low fuel consumption and ability to burn low-grade
+out as a successful engine, with low fuel consumption and ability to burn

-coals.
+low-grade coals.
 It, however, appeared too late.
-In 1957 it was decided to terminate
+In 1957 it was decided to

-the development of steam locomotives in Poland and concentrate on rapid
+terminate the development of steam locomotives in Poland and concentrate on

 prototype was used for switching in Kutno until 1972; unfortunately, it has